History, tourist information, and nearby accommodation

 Those beliefs were not without controversy; the local vicar opposed the chapel, fearing it would lessen the importance of his own church, and the Bishop of Bath and Wells refused to allow the chapel to be consecrated.
-The family paid no attention, and held twice-daily services for themselves and their guests.
-They also opened the chapel to local residence several times a year.
+The family paid no attention and held twice-daily services for themselves and their guests.
+They also opened the chapel to local residents several times a year.

 The interior furnishings are of the highest order, with the best possible materials used.
 There are mosaics by Salviati, glass by the Powell and Wooldridge company, and furniture by the Warwick firm of Collier and Plucknett.
 The result is lavish on a grand scale.

-In World War Two Tyntesfield welcome children evacuated from London during the Blitz, and was home to an American army hospital.
+In World War Two Tyntesfield welcomed children evacuated from London during the Blitz and was home to an American army hospital.